Property Tax Exemption Basics

 Exemptions can only be on one parcel per person, marriage, or civil union worldwide.

-All but the General Homestead Exemption Require Annual Renewal
+All but the General Homestead and Senior Homestead Exemption Require Annual Renewal

 General Homestead Exemption “Owner Occupied”